 Cameron out as Ravens' OC, Caldwell promoted to post

-Baltimore, MD (Sports Network) - The Baltimore Ravens have reportedly fired offensive coordinator Cam Cameron.
+Owings Mills, MD (Sports Network) - The Baltimore Ravens have fired offensive coordinator Cam Cameron and elevated quarterbacks coach Jim Caldwell to the position.

-The decision comes one day after the Ravens lost their second straight game.
-Baltimore dropped a 23-20 decision to Pittsburgh last week and came up short on Sunday in a 31-28 overtime setback at Washington.
+Head coach John Harbaugh's decision comes one day after the Ravens lost their second straight game.
+Baltimore came up short on Sunday in a 31-28 overtime setback at Washington after dropping a 23-20 decision to Pittsburgh last week.

-Baltimore's offense has been in the middle of the pack in total offense for much of Cameron's tenure.
+Baltimore has been in the middle of the pack in total offense for much of Cameron's five-year tenure.
 The best rank for the Ravens was 13th in 2009 and this year's squad was 19th entering Week 14.

 Caldwell was hired by the Ravens this past January after three-year run as head coach of the Indianapolis Colts.
-With Peyton Manning at quarterback, the Colts reached the Super Bowl in Caldwell's first year at the helm, but with Manning sidelined all last season because of a neck injury, the Colts were just 2-14.
+With Peyton Manning at quarterback, the Colts reached the Super Bowl in Caldwell's first year at the helm, but the Colts were just 2-14 with Manning sidelined all last season because of a neck injury.